 Here is a look at the finished product.
 I also built a rounded farmhouse-style table for which I will be posting another video and blog in the near future.
 I also plan on getting a custom cushion made to pad the surface of the banquette and make it a little more comfortable.

-I hope this provided some sort of inspiration for something you would want to build, and most importantly, it showed you that it’s not that hard.
+I hope this provided some sort of inspiration, and most importantly, it showed you that it’s not that hard.
 As with most of these projects, your imagination is the limit.
 Have fun, and let me know if you have any questions about the build.